Your support is making a difference for animals

 With your ongoing support, World Animal Protection is:

-• Uniting governments and businesses to end the wildlife trade.
+• Urging governments and businesses to end the commercial wildlife trade.

 • Moving the Canadian government to commit to curbing the commercial wildlife trade and to champion wildlife protection at global policy forums.